-With an investment of around USD 8 million in Africa Renewable Energy Fund (AREF), OeEB contributes to improving the energy supply in Sub-Saharan Africa.
+In August 2015, OeEB invested USD 8 million in Africa Renewable Energy Fund (AREF).
+The fund's aim is to improve energy supply in Sub-Saharan Africa.

 The fast economic and population growth in the countries of Sub-Saharan Africa also leads to a strong increase in energy demand.
 Although the region has a big potential for the use of renewable energy sources, it has so far remained largely unexploited.
 Currently, around 620 million people do not have access to electricity, power outages are commonplace.

 The aim of Africa Renewable Energy fund is to improve the energy supply in Sub-Saharan Africa by investing in renewable energy projects.
 In doing so, the fund mainly works with local project developers and provides not only equity capital but also know-how for the project preparation and implementation.

 The fund has a total volume of around USD 200 million.
 Its portfolio includes hydro, wind, solar, geothermal and biomass projects.